Case Companion - Adult

 The prosecutor and advocate (if one is assigned) will meet with you before the trial starts to talk about your testimony and answer questions that you have.
 In many cases you will have met the prosecutor and have already discussed the case with them.
 You can request to meet with them before the day of trial.

 A trial will happen in a courtroom that is open to the public.
 The defendant will be present for the whole trial and in nearly all cases, will have a defense attorney with them.
 In most situations crime victims will also be a witness and be subpoenaed to testify.
 Witnesses are usually kept out of the courtroom until they have testified.
 This is so their testimony isn't influenced by hearing the trial or what other witnesses said.
-Crime victims have a right to be present inside the courtroom for the whole trial process.
+Crime victims have a right to be present inside the courtroom for the whole trial process, even if they are also a witness in the case.

-Jury Selection: In most cases the defendant will decide if they want to have the judge or a jury decide if they are found guilty of the crime(s) alleged.
+Jury Selection: The defendant has the right to decide if they would like to have their case presented to, and verdict determined by, a jury.
+They may also elect to have their case directly presented to a judge, in the absence of a jury.
 If a defendant decides to have a jury trial, the attorneys will select a jury before any witnesses are called to testify.
 The jury selection process can take several hours.
-If a defendant elects to have a "court trial" there will be no jury selection.
+If a defendant elects to have a "bench trial" there will be no jury selection.

 Evidence: After opening statements, the prosecutor will present evidence to the judge or jury.
 Evidence includes witness testimony.
 The defense will then present any evidence they may have to the judge or jury; although they are not required to present any evidence at all.
 There are many rules that prevent the parties from presenting certain kinds of evidence at trial.
 If the judge or prosecutor tells you that you cannot talk about certain things in your testimony, you must follow those rules or the judge can discontinue the trial and the whole case must be presented again.